Be prepared for your doctor's appointment and you might make life a little easier

 Think about your life situation right now and the past few months.
 Has anything been out of the ordinary?
 Are you stressed?
 Do you have any people bringing drama into your life?
 It can be helpful to try and remember what you think about before you go to sleep, is anything worrying you?

 Consider your diet: what do you eat and drink?
 Do you get enough sleep?
-Do you exercize?
+Do you exercise?

-Does anyone in your family have any diseases (for example auto immune diseases like hypo- or hyperthyroidism, atopic eczema, alopecia etc)?
+Does anyone in your family have any diseases (for example auto immune diseases like hypo- or hyperthyroidism, atopic eczema, alopecia etc.)?
+These things can be genetic.

 Try to really think about your life and write notes.
-Bringing notes to the appointment can help you to not forget the important things.
+Bringing notes to the appointment can help you remember the important things.

-Man up!
 Be ready and confident when the appoinment comes.
-Don’t be scared to present your cause.
 It is your body and your responsibility.

 Don’t leave until you have said everything you wanted to say and asked all the questions you have.
 Asking questions is key!